Markim Hall, Second Floor

 You will - of course - need a passport if you are studying at an international location.
 Apply for a passport or renew your passport if it will expire within the time you will study away.

 You are responsible for obtaining the necessary visas for the countries where you will travel.
 Look up visa requirements for your destination well in advance of your departure, as some countries have lengthy application processes or include requirements that take additional time to complete, such as HIV/AIDS testing, immunizations, background checks, etc. Your program or host university can often help you through this process.

 Many programs and universities will require a health form as part of your confirmation materials.
-Macalester’s Health and Wellness Center will do study abroad physicals or can refer you to other physicians in the area.
+Macalester’s Health and Wellness Center will do study away physicals or can refer you to other physicians in the area.

 Health and Wellness Center

 Research the immunization and vaccination requirements for your destination.
 Check with the Centers for Disease Control or your program for more information.
 Think about other health considerations such as visiting a travel clinic before you go, accessing health care while abroad, health insurance coverage, etc.

 Center for Disease Control

 Most study away programs include health and/or travel insurance as part of the program fee.
 This insurance may include coverage toward medical treatment, emergency services, medical evacuation and repatriation, and evacuation in cases of political unrest or natural disaster.
 Please consult your individual program for details, and note that in many cases, you will need to file a claim for reimbursement of insured expenses.
 If your study away program does not include an insurance policy which meets Macalester's standards, the International Center will purchase a plan for you through iNext.